SheCodesAustralia/broome/content/html_and_css/3_intro_to_css/3_sizing.md

 chapter: false
 ---

-The images on our page are all enormous, so let's start by learning how to specify the size of elements.
+The images on our page are all enormous, so let's start by learning how to specify element sizes.

 ## Step 1